-Bigeye catches in 2011 were about 81,700 tonnes, a 13% decrease from 2010.
+Bigeye catches in 2012 were about 88,000 tonnes, a 1% increase from 2011.
 Longline fishing dominated the catches in weight until the mid-1990s.
-Purse seine fishing accounts for the majority of catches in recent years, 2.5 times more than longlining (Figure EPO-3).
+Purse seine fishing accounts for the majority of catches in recent years (70%), and longlining accounts for 30% (Figure EPO-3).
 Bigeye catches in the EPO by other gears are very minor.

 Figure EPO-3.
-Catches of bigeye tuna in the EPO from 1950 to 2011, by gear type.
+Catches of bigeye tuna in the EPO from 1954 to 2012, by gear type.

-In 2012, the IATTC conducted an updated assessment of the stock.
+In 2013, the IATTC conducted an updated assessment of the stock.
+This assessment made use of several new assumptions, following an external peer review of the 2010 assessment, which resulted in more optimistic results compared to previous assessments.
 The results of this update indicate the following (EPO-4):

-- 1. The current ratio of spawning biomass Bcurrent/BMSY is estimated at 1.12.
+- 1. The current ratio of spawning biomass B{current}/B{MSY} is estimated at 1.08.
 This indicates that that the stock is not in an overfished state.
 Between 2005 and 2010, there was an increasing trend in biomass, subsequent to IATTC management measures initiated in 2004.
 However, under the current levels of fishing mortality, recent spikes in recruitment are predicted not to sustain this increasing trend. - 2.
-The ratio of $F{current}/F{MSY}$ is estimated at 1.05, indicating that overfishing was occurring on average in the most recent three years (2009-2011). - 3.
-The estimate of MSY is 82,000 tonnes.
+The ratio of F{current}/F{MSY} is estimated at 0.95, indicating that overfishing was not occurring on average in the most recent three years (2010-2012). - 3.
+The estimate of MSY is 106,700 tonnes.
 MSY has been reduced to about half its level in 1993, when the expansion of the floating-object fishery began, as the overall selectivity from all fleets combined shifted towards smaller individuals.
 Since bigeye tuna can grow to be quite large (close to 200 cm), catching them when they are small results in a loss of potential yield, i.e. the catches that could be taken by other gears that target larger individuals, such as longlining.
 This is known as "growth overfishing". - 4.
 As for all stock assessments that use MSY-based reference points, the assessment of stock status is highly sensitive to the assumed relationship between spawning biomass and recruitment (the base case assessment did not assume one).
-The results are more pessimistic if a stock-recruitment relationship is assumed.
-The results are also more pessimistic if a higher value is assumed for the average size of the older fish, if lower rates of natural mortality are assumed for adult bigeye, and if only the late period of the fishery (1995-2009) is included in the assessment.
+The results are more pessimistic if a stock-recruitment relationship is assumed (the stock would be assessed to be overfished, and overfishing would be taking place).
+The results are also more pessimistic if a higher value is assumed for the average size of the older fish, if lower rates of natural mortality are assumed for adult bigeye, and if the size data from longline fisheries are given higher weight in the analyses.

-The estimated increase in biomass between 2005 and 2010 was driven by an increasing trend in the catch rate of Japanese longline vessels. which leveled off in recent years.
-In addition, stock projections at the 2009-2011 average level of fishing mortality indicates that the spawning biomass will fall below the MSY level.
-There is also concern that the active fishing capacity of the purse seine fleet in the EPO continues to increase.
-For these reasons, ISSF is taking a cautious view about the status of EPO bigeye.
+The assessment estimated a strong increase in biomass between 2005 and 2010 in response to management measures, followed by a decline in biomass that could be driven by below-average recruitment levels, coinciding with La Niña events.
+Stock projections at the 2010-2012 average level of fishing mortality indicates that the spawning biomass will fall slightly below the MSY level and then increase.
+There is also concern with the excess fishing capacity of the purse seine fleet in the EPO.
+For these reasons, and the sensitivity of the results to various assumptions, ISSF is taking a cautious view about the status of EPO bigeye.

 Figure EPO-4.
 Temporal trend in the ratios $B{current}/B{MSY}$ (x-axis) and $F{current}/F{MSY}$ (y-axis) for bigeye tuna in the EPO.
-The blue cross represents relative spawning biomass in 2011 and relative fishing mortality for 2009-2011.
+The blue cross represents relative spawning biomass in 2012 and relative fishing mortality for 2010-2012.
 Colors are taken from IATTC reports and do not necessarily correspond to the colors used for ratings in the ISSF Stock Status Report.